aehrc/VariantSpark/python/readme_pvalues.md

 were able to quantify the importance of the variants in our models; thus, improving the interpretability of such algorithms.

+A more detailed explanation can be found at the [manuscript](https://www.biorxiv.org/)

 ## Requirements

 python==3.8.12\